A home-made version of chicken tikka masala that tastes just as good as the one from our favourite Indian restaurant.

 - Add the onion and cook until translucent, about 3-4 minutes

-- Add the garlic, cumin, ginger, chilli flakes, cinnamon, turmeric and salt and fry for about 2 minutes
+- Stir in the garlic, cumin, ginger, chilli flakes, cinnamon, turmeric and salt and fry for about 2 minutes

 - Add the passata and stir. simmer on a low heat for about 5 mins